alanceloth/PortfolioDS/README.md

 **Results:** In addition to plotting both pieces of information, a candlestick plot, commonly used by platforms that provide this type of data, was included.

-### Project 11 - Analyzing Gas Price Trends with SARIMA: Estimating Past and Future Prices (simulated internship program JPMorgan Chase & Co.)
+### Project 11 - Analyzing Gas Price Trends with SARIMA: Estimating Past and Future Prices

 **Goal:** Analyze the data to estimate the purchase price of gas at any date in the past and extrapolate it for one year into the future.

 **Data source:** CSV provided by JPMorgan Chase & Co.

-**Description:** Learn how to create a chart that displays multiple pieces of information simultaneously.
+**Description:** Learn how to create a chart that displays multiple pieces of information simultaneously. (simulated internship program JPMorgan Chase & Co.)

 **Disclaimer:** I am not a financial advisor.
 Do not take anything in this code as financial advice, ever.
 Do your own research.
 Consult a professional investment advisor before making any investment decisions!

 **Results:** In addition to plotting both pieces of information, a candlestick plot, commonly used by platforms that provide this type of data, was included.

+### Project 12 - ETF Analysis

+**Goal:** Create two or three hypothetical portfolios with varying numbers of ETFs and different strategies, and compare their performance.

+**Data source:** Yfinance Stocks and ETF data.

+**Disclaimer:** I am not a financial advisor.
+Do not take anything in this code as financial advice, ever.
+Do your own research.
+Consult a professional investment advisor before making any investment decisions!

+**Results:** In this project, various technical skills related to data handling, asset selection, data acquisition, and financial market data analysis were exercised.
+For future improvements, we can define our own strategies for stock selection or explore other asset classes (such as real estate funds).
+One of the most important aspects I would like to highlight in this project were the moments when it was necessary to pause and ask oneself 'Why?' or 'How am I going to define a strategy to choose this asset instead of the other one?